 Now that you know how to express your feelings, put it into practice!
 And don’t forget to take everything one day at a time.

 Many who struggle with self-expression can also suffer from low self-esteem.
-I wrote a fairly handy book about overcoming those pesky self-doubts, and I encourage you to read it!
+I wrote a fairly handy book, Life After Low Self-Esteem, about overcoming those pesky self-doubts, and I encourage you to read it!